apache/kvrocks-website/download/community-packages.md

 In addition to [official releases](https://kvrocks.apache.org/download/), there are some packages for different linux distros maintained by some individual community members.

-Please note that these packages are NOT created and sponsored by the ASF.
+Please note that these packages are NOT created or sponsored by the ASF.

 ### Debian and its derivatives (e.g. Ubuntu)